Instant Pot Steel Cut Oats

 - 3 cups water

-- Toppings as desired: maple syrup, cinnamon, milk, fruit, nuts, etc.
+- Toppings as desired: maple syrup, cinnamon, milk, flaxseed or chia seeds, fruit, nuts, peanut butter, almond butter, etc.

 - Place the oats, water and vanilla in your Instant Pot.
 Stir.

-- Close the Instant Pot lid and turn the steam release valve to the sealing position.
+- Close the Instant Pot lid and move the steam release valve to the sealing position.